Calcium chloride: Preparation

-North American consumption in 2002 was 1,529,000 tonnes (3.37 billion pounds).
+North American consumption in 2002 was 1529000 tonne.
 In the US, most calcium chloride is obtained by purification from brine.
 As with most bulk commodity salt products, trace amounts of other cations from the alkali metals and alkaline earth metals (groups 1 and 2) and other anions from the halogens (group 17) typically occur.

 Occurrence

 Calcium chloride occurs as the rare evaporite minerals sinjarite (dihydrate) and antarcticite (hexahydrate).
 Another natural hydrate known is ghiaraite – a tetrahydrate.
-The related minerals chlorocalcite (potassium calcium chloride, KCaCl3) and tachyhydrite (calcium magnesium chloride, Ca Mg2Cl6*12H2O) are also very rare.
+The related minerals chlorocalcite (potassium calcium chloride, KCaCl3) and tachyhydrite (calcium magnesium chloride, CaMg2Cl6*12H2O) are also very rare.
 The same is true for rorisite, CaClF (calcium chloride fluoride).